 Live Casino Bonus

 You should be aware that normal casino bonuses and live casino bonuses work a bit differently.
-Normal bonuses tend to match your deposit, but bonuses for live dealer games are most often so-called cashback deals.
+Normal bonuses tend to match your deposit, but bonuses for live dealer games are most often referred to as cashback deals.
 These cashback deals return a percentage of any losses you might suffer.

 You might wonder why many online casinos have separate bonuses for “simulated” casino games, like slots, and for live dealer games.
 The reason for having different live game bonuses is game contributions.

-It’s normal that you need to wager your deposit and bonus a certain times before you can withdraw.
-What makes this problematic for live game players is that at most casinos roulette and blackjack have low contribution limits.
+It’s normal that you need to wager your deposit and bonus a set amount of time before you can withdraw.
+What makes this problematic for live game players is that at most casinos, roulette and blackjack have low contribution limits.
 They might even state that they contribute 0% of their stake towards clearing a bonus, which renders these bonuses impossible to enjoy for live gamers.

 Putting it all together, here are all the different types of bonuses you can get for live games:

 - Cashback: Returns your losses up to a percentage (for example, 50% cashback)